saylordotorg/course_econ101/Intro.md

 Course Syllabus for "ECON101: Principles of Microeconomics"
 -----------------------------------------------------------

-**Please note: A fully-supported version of ECON101 is available at https://learn.saylor.org/course/econ101/.
-This [legacy version](https://sayloracademy.zendesk.com/hc/en-us/articles/206089967) of ECON102 does not offer a certificate and may contain broken links and outdated information.** Although archived, it is open for learning without registration or enrollment.
+**<span style="background-color: yellow;">Please note: A fully-supported version of ECON101 is available at https://learn.saylor.org/course/econ101/.</span> This [legacy version](https://sayloracademy.zendesk.com/hc/en-us/articles/206089967) of ECON102 does not offer a certificate and may contain broken links and outdated information.** Although archived, it is open for learning without registration or enrollment.
 Please consider contributing updates to [this course on GitHub](https://github.com/saylordotorg/course_econ101)